 Who can apply?

-Master students from universities in the extended European Research Area (ERA)* who are interested in topics related to Green Hydrogen (GH2) and want to be an active part in one of the four working groups, also after the end of the fellowship.
+Graduate students who are interested in any topics related to Green Hydrogen (GH2) and want to be an active part in one of the four working groups:

-* Applicants from the following countries are eligible to apply for a fellowship: EU member states, Albania, Armenia, Bosnia and Herzegovina, Brazil, Cameroon, Canada, Chile, Côte d’Ivoire, Faroe Islands, Georgia, Israel, Kosovo, Morocco, Republic of Moldova, Montenegro, Northern Macedonia, Norway, Serbia, Senegal, South Africa, South Korea, Switzerland, Taiwan, Togo, Türkiye, Tunisia, Ukraine, United Kingdom.
+Students enrolled in universities in the following countries are eligible for the GH2 program: EU member states, Albania, Argentina, Armenia, Australia, Bosnia and Herzegovina, Brazil, Cameroon, Canada, Chile, Côte d’Ivoire, Faroe Islands, Georgia, Ghana, Island, Israel, Japan, Kosovo, Mexico, Morocco, Republic of Moldova, Montenegro, Namibia, New Zealand, Nigeria, Northern Macedonia, Norway, Serbia, Senegal, South Africa, South Korea, Switzerland, Taiwan, Togo, Türkiye, Tunisia, Ukraine, USA and the United Kingdom.

 What can be funded?

 The programme provides funding for

-- a whole Master’s degree programme (programmes with 90 ECTS/3 semesters) completed at a state or state-recognised university in Germany
+- part of a whole Master’s degree programme (programmes with 90 ECTS/3 semesters) completed at a state or state-recognised university in Germany

-- up to one year of study in Germany as part of a Master’s degree completed at your home university.
+- up to one year of study in Germany as part of a Master’s degree.
 The general condition is that the academic credits you gain in Germany are recognised by your home university.
 Moreover, the standard period of study at your home university should not be exceeded as a result of the study year in Germany

 - a Master’s thesis as part of an international Master’s degree programme completed at a state or state-recognised university, a research institute or a company in Germany